rickbauer9482/terraform-dnac-network-hierarchy/README.md

 ![](images/DNAC-After.gif)

 # License
-This project is licensed to you under the terms of the [Cisco Sample Code License](LICENSE)
+This project is licensed to you under the terms of the [Cisco Sample Code License](LICENSE).